stijlist/enough/README.md

 Provide more powerful event specifications - recurring events, periodic events, and events that change over time.

+Implement "accounts," which can grow and shrink based on percentages and volatility.

 Make the user interface for creating new life events accessible from the chart UI.

 Implement something akin to exponential decay for the granularity of the simulation - forecast the next few days, the next few months, the next few years, and the next few decades.